davidgundry/intrinsic-elicitation-between/README.md

     python python/time_between.py > out/time_between.txt

+    python python/most_matched_grammar.py > out/most_matched_grammar.txt

 A script to run a power analysis for a possible future experiment can be found in `r/`, which generated `out/power-anaysis.Rout`.
 You can generate this using the following command:

     R CMD BATCH --quiet r/power-analysis.r out/power-analysis.Rout

+//TODO: I want to decide what a user's grammar is.
+Currently I do it by seeing which is most common in a very simple way.
+Maybe there's a better way to do this using machine learning to decide what grammar a user has (and perhaps even give a confidence)

+* ordinal encoding
+* encode ordinal/categorical data into numbers
+* neural nets
+* principle component analysis?